plkujaw/-CV-/README.md

 ## Background

-In 2019 I have decided to change my career.
-I wanted a job that would make me feel that I am a part of something meaningful, that with my work I make a positive impact.
-I believe that it is achievable through technology more than anything else.
-Because my recent roles were focused on or around technology, and I have always been keen on it I wanted to combine it all.
-With virtually unlimited possibilities of programming, I have decided to make a transition into coding.
-That is why and how I found and joined renowned software development bootcamp – [Makers Academy](https://makers.tech).
+In 2019 I've decided to change my career.
+I wanted to feel that I'm a part of something meaningful, that with my work I make a positive impact on the world.
+Considering myself as a caring, mindful and environmentally-conscious person who has always been keen on technology has put me naturally on a path to follow 'tech for good' ethos.
+With programming's virtually unlimited possibilities I've decided to make a transition into coding.
+This is why and how I've become an alumn of the renowned software development boot camp – [Makers Academy](https://makers.tech).

 ## Skills